 A good B-complex, one that contains folate, not folic acid, helps the body to detoxify properly.
 Choline, specifically, is part of the B vitamin family and has been linked to motility.
 (Egg yolks also contain choline.)
 Overall healing and wellness are supported through B vitamins.

 Hypothyroidism is a frequent cause of constipation.
-Discuss with your doctor not only the supplementation of selenium, magnesium, zinc and copper, but also iodine (which is controversial, but has helped me tremendously).
+Discuss with your doctor the supplementation of selenium, magnesium, zinc and copper.
 Eliminating wheat is recommended, as well as soy.
 Thyroid and adrenal supplements have been key to my wellness, also great supplements to discuss with your practitioner.

 4. Prebiotics and Resistant Starch

 While probiotics and their benefits have been well-touted, prebiotics are just beginning to get the publicity they deserve.
 It’s great to supplement with living flora; but what does the flora, being a living entity, require for proliferation?
 Do probiotics eat?

 There are foods in the human diet that contain prebiotics.
 Resistant starch is a prebiotic which feeds the good flora in our bodies, promoting a healthier digestive tract.
 Resistant starch is easy to include in one’s diet and directly affects the colon’s motility!
 By adding in a daily dose or two of resistant starch, you may notice an immediate difference in your bowels!
 Read more about which foods contain resistant starch, and find recipes, here.